josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/build-static-sveltekit-markdown-blog.md

 ## Setting up the blog

-Now it's time to get into the real meat of this tutorial: setting up our Markdown blog!
+Now that we have Markdown processing all set up, it's time to get into the real meat of this tutorial, and begin setting up the blog.

-Thanks to SvelteKit's flexibility, there are actually a few ways to do this.
-But since they all work (and all have their own tradeoffs), we'll stick with the simplest.
+Thanks to SvelteKit's flexibility, there are actually a few ways to do this, each with their own tradeoffs.
+But ultimately, they all work well (especially when pre-rendering), so I've chosen the simplest.

 ### Adding some Markdown posts

 Going forward, it will be handy to have at least a couple of posts to work with, so let's create some inside of `src/routes/blog`.
-(Or, if you already have some Markdown files, feel free to just copy those over instead.)
+(If you already have some Markdown post files, feel free to just copy those over instead.)

 No need for anything fancy; just at least a couple of `.md` files, with a tiny bit of Markdown in them for us to see.
 Something like this will work just fine: